 7. Give a compelling reason to give today.

 Talk about the problems that need immediate solutions; that’s why you’re writing today.
-If you lead with what happened in the past they may read no further.
+If you lead with what happened in the past, people may read no further.
 Even if you’re writing to a past donor, don’t talk so much about what past giving accomplished (put that in a thank you letter or newsletter).
 Otherwise it appears their help is no longer urgently needed.

 8. Flatter the donor; assume the best.

-If you’re looking for a renewal or upgrade it’s a great idea to sprinkle in some gratitude later in the letter to remind folks they’ve already decided to support you in the past.
+If you’re looking for a renewal or upgrade, it’s a great idea to sprinkle in some gratitude later in the letter to remind folks they’ve already decided to support you.
 Robert Cialdini’s groundbreaking work in Influence: The Psychology of Persuasion shows people are wired to be consistent, so jogging their memory of their past giving serves as a decision-making shortcut for them today.
 They don’t have to decide whether to give; just how much.